1. It is safe

 Botox contains a purified protein extracted from the Clostridium botulinum bacteria.
 The organism produces one of the world’s most toxic substances known to mankind, the botulinum toxin.

 (Botox was first approved by the FDA for cosmetic use on frown lines in 2002 and gradually expanded to include many other approved indications.
-It has also been approved by the Health Science Authority (HSA) in Singapore for use.)

 But because Botox’s purified form only contains 1 of 8 types of botulinum toxin produced by the bacteria, it does not have the same poisonous effects as when all 8 types of botulinum toxins are delivered all at once.

 That’s not to say you should concoct your own formula of botulinum toxin.
 The United States Food and Drug Administration regulates the production of Botox under strict protocols and processes.